azad12614/Ladder/frontend/README.md

-# 🚀 Ladder – Competitive Programming Training Platform
+# 🚀 Ladder: Codeforces Ladder Training Platform

+> A modern, admin-controlled CP training tool for the **IIUC Competitive Programming Society (IIUCCPS)**

-**Ladder** is a web-based platform developed to help competitive programmers, especially members of the **IIUC Competitive Programming Society (IIUCCPS)**, improve their Codeforces ratings through structured and curated problem ladders. **Ladder** is a modern, admin-controlled CP ladder platform designed to help users train on Codeforces problems by difficulty while tracking real-time progress using their handle.
+**Ladder** is a web-based platform developed to help competitive programmers, especially members of the **IIUC Competitive Programming Society (IIUCCPS)**, improve their Codeforces ratings through structured and curated problem ladders. **Ladder** is a platform designed to help users train on Codeforces problems by difficulty while tracking real-time progress using their handle.

 This project is developed and maintained by **Abdullah Al Azad** as a solo full-stack application, inspired by IIUCCPS bootcamps and problem-solving activities.